ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

     request = ...  {  "qualifiers": [{"id": "http://purl.obolibrary.org/obo/PATO_0001899"}] } ....

-The system will respond with phenotypes whose qualifiers that match that ontology 'is\_a'
+The system will respond with phenotypes whose qualifiers that match that ontology 'is\_a'.

-Q: I have a disease name "inflammatory bowel disease"
+Q: I have a disease name "inflammatory bowel disease".

 Create an PhenotypeQuery using description field.
 ``{"description": "inflammatory bowel disease",...}`` The system